 Not only are bamboo sheets softer to the touch than their counterpart, cotton, but it’s also much cheaper in price.
 When comparing more luxurious fabrics, such as Egyptian cotton and silk, bamboo sheets are often both less expensive and softer.
 That’s a win-win!

 Apart from the rest of the reasons to ditch Egyptian cotton sheets for bamboo sheets, the fact that it’s stronger, softer, and less expensive was already convincing enough to make the switch to bamboo sheets.

 3. Absorbs 3 Times More Water

 Feeling comfortable and dry underneath my bedsheets is one of the luxuries of life I now definitely take for granted.
-Nowadays, since I’ve moved my home entirely away from cotton bed sheets and toward bamboo bed sheets, everyone in my house sleeps much better.
+Nowadays, since I’ve moved my home entirely away from Egyptian cotton bed sheets and toward bamboo sheets, everyone in my house sleeps much better.
 A big reason for this is that bamboo sheets absorb three times as much water compared to their overall weight, which means a nice comfortable, dry sleeping experience.

 When we sleep at night, our bodies actually sweat, which gets absorbed into our bedsheets, mattresses, pillows, and pillowcases.
 On top of that, the moisture in the air most definitely also gets absorbed into our fabrics, including our bedsheets.

-The great part about bamboo bed sheets, in this respect, is that it’s 40% more absorbent than cotton, resulting in it being able to more easily wick moisture away from our skin.
-Another great reason to ditch your cotton bed sheets for bamboo bed sheets.
+The great part about bamboo sheets, in this respect, is that it’s 40% more absorbent than Egyptian cotton, resulting in them being able to more easily wick moisture away from our skin.
+Another great reason to ditch your Egyptian cotton sheets is for bamboo sheets.

 4. Smells Better and Stays Clean

 I don’t know about you, but whenever I go to bed I want to feel like I’m entering a cozy, warm, soft, and clean oasis where I can relax and feel my most comfortable.
 A huge part of that is making sure my bed is clean and stain-free, or else I don’t feel very comfortable.
-Well, one of the great qualities of bamboo bed sheets is that bamboo is naturally antibacterial and antifungal, making your bed a germ repellent zone!
+Well, one of the great qualities of bamboo sheets is that bamboo sheets are naturally antibacterial and antifungal, making your bed a germ-repellent zone!

 And since our bodies batter the elements all day long, resulting in us bringing at least some of them into our beds, we